 The Senior Leaders include three others.
-The Shop Manager oversees the proper use of all tools, trains the team to use machines safely, and helps the various subsystems with the fabrication of in-house parts.
+The Shop Manager maintains inventory, plans the shop layout and inventory organization, and ensures the shop runs efficiently.
 The Development Manager oversees data collection and collaborates with other leadership to construct a testing and development plan to ensure the car is well-prepared for the Michigan competition.
 The Business Manager oversees team finances, effective use of materials, and the Cost Model and Business Presentation for competition.

 team lead - ryan jacobs

 4th Year Mechanical Engineer firstname.lastname@example.org 865.257.0525

 chief engineer - spencer kemp

 development manager - christopher scank